Skip to main content

 98%

-• Difficulty spikes, especially in later timelines, can feel unbalanced and overwhelming for some players.
+• Steep and uneven difficulty spikes, especially in later timelines, making it frustrating and challenging for some players to progress.

 • story